jobiols/odoo-env/README.md

             - add help option -H
 - [0.2.1]   - bug On QA, expose port 1984 for debug purpoes with WDB
 - [0.2.0]   - Quality Assurance support,
-            - Add command sd rmall for removing all docker imagages in memory
+            - Add command sd rmall for removing all docker images in memory
 - [0.1.0]   - Nginx support,
             - Script to install docker (in script folder, for now you